-Let’s take a look at six advanced techniques you can incorporate into your future influencer campaigns to help drive sales.
+Though improving ecommerce conversions is not easy, here are a few techniques you can incorporate into your influencer marketing campaigns to drive more sales.

 1. Select Your Influencers Carefully

 The first and most important step in any influencer marketing campaign is selecting the right influencers to work with.
 Let’s take a look at some of the most important factors to consider when selecting influencers.